AshHealy/Floyd/README.md

 - Can I refactor my App so that everthing is easier to style
 - How can I save the game?
 Should I be able to save the game?

+I've got a currency system that I want to implement.
+I think I want to build the shop using JSON objects.